The fortification of ancient Methana - the Paliokastro

 The Acropolis of ancient Methanas is located at the southern part of the Almyra beach near the fishing village Vathy.

-There is a former lava dome rising up from the plain that was by its location ideal for an castle / acropolis.
+There is a former lava dome rising up from the plateau that was by its location ideal for an castle / acropolis.

 The inhabitants of Vathy call the Acropolis simply "Paliokastro" (= "old castle").
 Around this Acropolis was a large city existing, which has not been excavated to this day.
 Although some of the peasants have been compensated and the sites have been placed in the hands of the archaeological office, this office has not yet shown any efforts to excavate even this historic city.